RFInv/RFInv/README.md

 | Path-Independent Device-Free Gait Recognition Using mmWave Signals | [IEEE TVT'21](https://ieeexplore.ieee.org/abstract/document/9535254)| Gait Recognition | mmWave | CNN |
 | DCS-Gait: A Class-Level Domain Adaptation Approach for Cross-Scene and Cross-State Gait Recognition Using Wi-Fi CSI | [IEEE TIFS'24](https://ieeexplore.ieee.org/abstract/document/10411052)| Cross Scene & State Gait Recognition | Wi-Fi | Transformer |

+# Note: The deep learning model architectures used in these systems are primarily based on the frameworks listed in the "Deep Learning Framework" column (e.g., CNN, RNN).
+However, they may also incorporate additional modules and techniques to enhance performance and achieve specific task requirements.